Part of our Databases MCP category.

 First connection triggers an OAuth flow in your browser.
 No API keys to manage, no tokens on disk.
 The server uses Streamable HTTP transport by default — if your client doesn’t support that yet, use https://mcp.neon.tech/sse for Server-Sent Events fallback.

-The npm package still works but is officially deprecated.
-Neon wants everyone on the remote server — you get automatic updates and don’t need to manage API keys.
+The local stdio CLI was removed entirely in February 2026 (PR #198).
+The npm package @neondatabase/mcp-server-neon (v0.6.5) is officially deprecated and directs users to the remote server.
 This is the same trend we saw with Sentry and Notion: first-party vendors are moving to hosted, OAuth-authenticated remote servers.

 One-command setup: